skullanbones/mpeg2ts/README.md

 This will spin up a docker container with gtest/gmock and execute all tests.

 ## Windows (CMake)
+Since CMake is used for cross platform build, you first need install CMake on your Windows system if you havent done that already.

 ### Visual Studio 2017
 To open the CMake project under Windows you need Visual Studio 2017 with CMake support.
 Open the root CMakeLists.txt project file and you are ready to build under Windows.